Read our frequently asked questions on the agreed new contract deal for junior doctors.

 Will the 2 per cent uplift apply to the pay of those on section 2 pay protection, i.e. paid under the old contract pay system?

-How will the new enhanced rates rules be applied?
+How will the new enhanced "disco shift" rates rules be applied?

-The change to enhanced rates will mean that any shift finishing after midnight and by 4am will be paid at the enhanced rate in its entirety.
+The change to enhanced rates means that for any shift ending between midnight and 4am (inclusive) the entirety of the shift will attract an enhancement of 37 per cent of hourly basic rate.
 All other payments for the enhanced rate remain the same.

 Is it likely that pay protection will be extended beyond 2025?

 This will depend on whether there are there are still trainees in receipt of Section 2 pay protection at that stage.
-The BMA will review this in 2025 with the aim of extending it for any remaining trainees.
+The BMA will review this in 2025 with the aim of extending it for any remaining trainees reliant on pay protection arrangements.

 What will happen to trainees still fully employed under the 2002 terms and conditions in England? (note – this does not apply to trainees who transitioned on to the 2016 contract but are still paid under the terms of the 2002 contract due to transitional pay protection)